fvettore/cephbackup/README.md

 # cephbackup
-A simple suite to perform full/inc backups of VM on CEPH and restore.
+A very simple suite to perform full/inc backups of VM on CEPH and restore.
 Designed to support a KVM cluster vith CEPH storage.
-Every VM can have more disk imnages.
+Every VM can have more disk images.

+Simple crash consistant backup is created.
+If you wish application consistant backup you should add more complexity for example freezing an saving VRAM of your VM before te snapshot.

 Create backup JOBs with thin provisioned full and incremental or differential backups of your kvm/qemu virtual machines

-Supports for days and weeks schedules.
+Supports for days and weeks schedules up to monthly (for example scheduling first day of first week only).

 Simply add the definition of vm and jobs in the database and launch script (should be cronned daily).